shawnoden/angular-lthw/ex2.md

 `lastName` and display those on the screen.
 2. Add a `colours` array to `$scope` that contains the names of a few colours and display that array on the screen (no looping, just print it immediately).
+3. Add another run block that sets some variables and display those as well.

 ---